SonnevilleJ/RiderNugetBugDemo/README.md

 1. Verify the new package source is listed on the Packages tab of the NuGet panel.
 Ensure the box is unchecked.
 1. Select a NuGet package and try to install it into the RiderNugetBugDemo.

-* **Expected behavior**: The NuGet package is installed into the project using the https://www.nuget.org package source
+**Expected behavior**: The NuGet package is installed into the project using the https://www.nuget.org package source<br>
-* **Observed behavior**: The NuGet package fails to install.
+**Observed behavior**: The NuGet package fails to install.
 The error message mentions an error while retrieving package metadata from the TeamCity source added earlier.

 ## Steps to reproduce [RIDER-4254](https://youtrack.jetbrains.com/issue/RIDER-4254)
 1. Clone this repo: https://github.com/SonnevilleJ/RiderNugetBugDemo